-In its modern version, this legend advises young children, typically young girls at a slumber party, that if they enter a dark bathroom with a candle, stand in front of the mirror and repeat a the chant "Bloody Mary" a number of times while turning in circles, the image of a witch or female apparition will appear with a bloody face.
+Many cultures have children's games for summoning spirits.
+Bloody Mary is an American version of such a game.
+In its modern version, this legend advises young children, typically girls at a slumber party, that if they enter a dark bathroom with a candle, stand in front of the mirror, and repeat a the chant "Bloody Mary" a certain number of times while turning in circles, the image of a witch or female apparition will appear with a bloody face.

-- A variety of chants such as "I believe in Mary Worth", "Bloody Mary", "I stole/killed your baby Bloody Mary".
+- A variety of chants such as, "I believe in Mary Worth," "Bloody Mary," and "I stole/killed your baby Bloody Mary."

 A list of variations on the legend can be found in one of the most in-depth essays on the legend entitled 'Mary Whales, I Believe in You': Myth and Ritual Subdued published in 1978 by folklorist Janet Langlois.
 This essay was also reprinted in 1980 in the book Indiana Folklore, A Reader by Linda Degh.

 Bloody Mary Legend Origins

 Throughout the years, researchers have attempted to tie this children's legend to real life historical events.

 - A reference to Mary I of England (Mary Tudor) reveal she had countless Protestants put to death for heresy, earning her the nickname "Bloody Mary."